-- (1) The Debt to GBV ratio as at March 31, 2022 increased as compared to December 31, 2021, primarily due to the property acquisitions completed in 2022 which was funded the through the REIT drawing on its existing Credit Facilities and the fair value adjustment of \$1,642 on investment properties in Q1 2022. - (2) Cash NOI, EBITDA, AFFO and AFFO payout ratio are non-IFRS measures or non-IFRS ratios, as applicable.
-See Section 1, "General Information and Cautionary Statements Non-IFRS Financial Measures" and Section 6, "Non-IFRS Financial Measures" of this MD&A. - (3) The Interest Coverage Ratio for Q1 2022 was consistent compared to the same period in the previous year, due to the repayment of debt offset by any increase in credit facilities taken during the year. - (4) The Debt Service Coverage Ratio for Q1 2022 was consistent compared to the same period in the previous year, primarily due to the repayment of debt offset by an increase in Credit Facilities taken during the year. - (5) The AFFO payout ratio is calculated as distributions per REIT Unit divided by the AFFO per Unit diluted.
+- (1) The Debt to GBV ratio as at June 30, 2022 increased as compared to December 31, 2021, primarily due to the property acquisitions completed in 2022 which was funded through the REIT drawing on its existing Credit Facilities. - (2) Cash NOI, EBITDA, AFFO and AFFO payout ratio are non-IFRS measures or non-IFRS ratios, as applicable.
+See Section 1, "General Information and Cautionary Statements Non-IFRS Financial Measures" and Section 6, "Non-IFRS Financial Measures" of this MD&A. - (3) The Interest Coverage Ratio for Q2 2022 was lower compared to the same period in the previous year, due to an increase in interest expense and other financing charges resulting from higher debt placed as a result of the property acquisitions completed in 2022. - (4) The Debt Service Coverage Ratio for Q2 2022 was lower compared to the same period in the previous year, primarily due to an increase in interest expense and other financing charges resulting from higher debt placed as a result of the property acquisitions completed in 2022. - (5) The AFFO payout ratio is calculated as distributions per REIT Unit divided by the AFFO per Unit diluted.